 Proper inventory management software will make it easy for warehouse workers to input goods and materials quickly and accurately at this stage.
 Often, this can be done by integrating with additional technology, such as mobile barcode scanning.

-Storing inventory strategically can help warehouses save enormous amounts of time, effort, and money.
-Items that are expected to move faster should be stored where they can be accessed more easily.
+Storing inventory strategically can help 3PL warehouses save enormous amounts of time, effort, and money.
+Items that are expected to move faster, especially those sold through ecommerce, should be stored where they can be accessed more easily.
 This helps ensure the warehouse’s internal processes operate with the highest level of efficiency.

-It is important that a warehouse operator is always fully aware of exactly how many items he/she has in stock.
+It is important that a warehouse operator is always fully aware of exactly how many items they have in stock.
 They must know where items are located in their facilities – as well as whether they are under any type of date sensitivity.
 Many products, such as food or beverages, have a pre-defined shelf life.
 Such items must be monitored closely for regulatory and safety reasons.

 More sophisticated Warehouse and Inventory Management Systems used by both private and third-party logistics warehouses – such as 3PL Warehouse Manager – allow inventory to be monitored by the internal/external customers they serve, or by their own staff as the case may be.
 This can help all parties involved to both save money and increase efficiency.